 Christmas is all about tradition.
 Many people make the same food, use the same ornaments, visit the same special holiday shows and activities.
 Even Jews in New York have their Christmas Eve routine: Chinese food and a movie.
-Lifelong New Yorker Judy Antell, TravelingMom with Pets, discovers some new Christmas fun in NYC and other things to do around the holidays.
+Read on to discover some new Christmas fun in NYC and other things to do around the holidays.

 Christmas is a great time to visit NYC.
 Yet, the holidays make the city so crowded, no one should come here.
 This duality becomes more apparent every year, as more and more places host exciting Christmas lights and other holiday spectacles.

 Every year, The Brooklyn Museum also hosts a latke festival.
 This potato pancake contest is open to all religions and eaters.
 These are not your Bubbe’s* latkes.
-Last year’s winner was a Plantain, Sweet Potato and Tortilla Latke with Ancho-braised Chicken, Pickled Onion, and Crema.
-Proceeds benefit The Sylvia Center, which teaches healthy eating habits to children and families. [*Bubbe is the Yiddish word for grandmother.]
+Toppings may include pork belly or lobster, and even the potatoes may be subbed out for beets, carrots or parnsips.
+The latke festival is December 16, 2019.
+Proceeds benefit The Sylvia Center, which teaches healthy eating habits to children and families. (*Bubbe is the Yiddish word for grandmother.)

 Christmas in New York: NYC Winter Lantern Festival

-Snug Harbor Cultural Center & Botanical Garden in Staten Island introduced this new holiday festival, running November 28, 2018 to January 6, 2019.
-The gardens will be lit up by 40 LED installations.
+Last year, the Snug Harbor Cultural Center & Botanical Garden in Staten Island started this new holiday festival.
+In 2019, the NYC Winter Lantern Festival returns, running November 20, 2019 to January 12, 2020.
+The gardens will be lit up by over 1000 lanterns.
 There will also be live performances of traditional Chinese dance.
-The Winter Lantern Festival starts at 5pm.
+You can take the Staten Island Ferry (bundle up) and a free shuttle from Empire Outlets.
+The Winter Lantern Festival starts at 5 p.m.

 Christmas at New York Botanical Garden, in the Bronx